Delphinoid/futurism-setup/README.md

 ## Starting the Server

 Open runServer.sh and modify lines 3-5 to use the actual paths to node and npm on your system (I've left my paths in as an example).
-You can also change the default port and bind addresses in runDatabase.sh.
+You can also change the default port and bind addresses in both runDatabase.sh and runServer.sh.
 Then just put them directory containing your futurism-http, futurism-multi, globe and redis folders and run them with the following commands:
 ```
 cd /path/to/runServer.sh
 sudo ./runDatabase.sh